timschott/timschott.github.io/_posts/2019-01-15-text-cleaning-post.md

 ### Why use this method instead of a prebuilt library?

 A grounding assumption in literary studies is that there is an artfulness and delicacy attached to each sentence of the works' of great authors such as Doctorow, Dickens and Zola.
 Their works are remembered because they beautifully command of *words* -- recall Flaubert's "mot juste" and the particular words and actions in Proust that elicit striking memories and emotions from readers -- in addition to complex plots and expertly crafted characters.
-I'm concerned with synactic relationships, frequencies, etc.; features that manifest themselves through the words utilized in a given text.
+I'm concerned with syntactic relationships, frequencies, etc.; features that manifest themselves through the words utilized in a given text.
 Great authors "have a way with words" that comes to fruition in memorable sentences and paragraphs.
 So I don't think it would be right to only analyze a novel's words, isolated from their original context.
-Indeed, its pretty easy to just fire up the **`tm`** package, make a corpus, and run classifer X, Y, Z and optimize at will.
+Indeed, its pretty easy to just fire up the **`tm`** package, make a corpus, and run classifier X, Y, Z and optimize at will.
 This won't get me the results I'm really after, though.
 This is where my rough and tumble text scrubbing comes into play.

 If you're just trying to classify Amazon Reviews, this is probably too in-depth for what you need.
 But, if you're in the realm of lengthy texts that are tied together by rhetorical flourishes and sparks of creativity, you may want to consider supplanting the paradigmatic "bag-of-words" approach.
 (I'm definitely going to use that representation during classification, but I think having these various semantic units will help when I engineer features about my texts).